 Five Ways to Make a Small House Look Larger

 My full-time home is a one-bedroom 700 sq. ft. detached accessory dwelling unit (ADU).
-The interior square footage is only 621 sq. ft.
-I built it behind the main house which I rent out.
+I built it behind the main house, which I rent out.
 My ADU has everything I need in a compact space.
 Yet it doesn’t feel small at all.

 If you’re building an ADU or smaller home, or if you're renovating, I hope you’ll incorporate these design ideas to make your home appear more spacious than its actual square footage.

 Many houses under 1,000 square feet were built after World War II when the U.S. was experiencing a population boom and housing shortage.
 These houses were built with separate rooms for living, dining, cooking and laundry.
 I love nooks and crannies, but in a small house this type of choppy layout can feel more cramped than cozy.

 An open plan concept is where there are no walls separating rooms, primarily between the living room, dining room and kitchen.
 While one space flows into the next, furniture arrangement and structural details provide a natural delineation between areas of the room.
 The overall effect is of a more expansive home.

 My previous house had nine-foot ceilings, which created a more spacious feeling than the eight-foot ceilings on my current property’s main house.
 But the smaller the house or apartment, the higher your ceilings need to be.
 When I was designing my ADU with the architect, we settled on 14-foot ceilings.
 Part of me thought that 14-foot ceilings on a 19’ x 30’ structure might look out of proportion.
 But the pitched ceiling with a 39-foot beam across the room is the most significant design element in making the space feel larger.